 Trusts That Cross State Lines

 People move.
-Families relocate to Arizona from other states or even other countries.
+Families relocate from other states or even other countries.
 When they do, they often bring an existing trust with them.
 This statute answers a straightforward question: does that trust still work here?

 A trust not created by will is validly created if its creation complies with the law of the jurisdiction in which the trust instrument was executed or the law of the jurisdiction in which, at the time of creation, either: 1.
 The settlor was domiciled, had a place of abode or was a national.
 2. A trustee was domiciled or had a place of business.
 3. Any trust property was located.

-What This Means for New Arizona Residents
+What This Means for New Residents